UPDATE: A Guide to the UK Legal System

 Update by Hester Swift

-Sarah Carter has served as Law Librarian at the University of Kent at Canterbury, UK.
-She has been active in organizing electronic legal information since it became available, and especially since the growth of the World Wide Web.
-She has written extensively on the subject in the Law Librarian and other publications.
-She was on the editorial committee of Moys Classification for Legal Materials and contributed to the 3rd edition, published in 1992.
-Her website LAWLINKS is internationally recognised and has received several awards, including the Wallace Breem Memorial Award from BIALL (British & Irish Association of Law Librarians) in 2000.
-At the same time she published a book based on LAWLINKS (Carter, S. Lawlinks.
-Cavendish, 2000).
-In an earlier librarianship role she wrote on the subject of women’s studies.
-Since 2002 she has been director of the Lawpaths project.
+Sarah Carter was Law Librarian at the University of Kent in Canterbury (UK) before she retired.
+During her career she was active in organizing electronic legal information and she has written extensively on the subject.
+She was on the editorial committee of Moys Classification and Thesaurus for Legal Materials and contributed to the 3rd edition (Bowker-Saur, 1992).
+Her website, LAWLINKS , is internationally recognised and it has received several awards, including the Wallace Breem Memorial Award from BIALL (the British & Irish Association of Law Librarians) in 2000.

 8. Law Reform